-The above has been cited with approval in a number of cases, including the Zimbabwean case of Patriotic Front Zanu v Minister of Justice, Legal and Paliamentary Affairs (4).
-We too respectfully agree with Lord Diplock's three grounds on the review ability of decisions taken under, in our case, Executive prerogative.
-What we said in the unreported case of Leonard Kafunda v the Attorney General and Anther (5) which the learned solicitor General cited, though not so comprehensive, was consistent with this general formulation to the extent that we had identified some grounds for judicial review based on want or excess of jurisdiction, error or law, breach of natural justice and legal unreasonableness.
+The above has been cited with approval in a number of cases, including the Zimbabwean case of PATRIOTIC FRONT-ZAPU -v-MINISTER OF JUSTICE, LEGAL AND PARLIAMENTARY AFFAIRS.
+We too respectfully agree with Lord Diplock's three grounds on the reviewability of decisions taken under, in our case, Executive prerogative.
+What we said in the unreported case of Leonard Kafunda -v- the attorney-general and another (5) which the learned solicitor-General cited, though not so comprehensive, was consistent with this general formulation to the extent that we had identified some grounds for judicial review based on want or excess of jurisdiction, breach natural justice and law, οf unreasonableness.

-We heard strong public spirited submissions in support of the Mwanakatwe Commission's recommendation and against the Government's preference as expressed in the white paper.
-We have to be guided by the three grounds enunciated by Lord Diplock and will not be able to say whether from any other point of view the Government is making a mistake or failing to grasp the opportunity to fashion a constitution that will not be considered as tailor-made for some immediate convenience.
-It would be wholly improper for the court to make any such political comment or to try and substitute its own view for that of the Government under the grounds, whether leave should be granted or if, though obviously not frivolous or vexatious, the application is legally hopeless such that we are satisfied that there is no case fit for further investigation at a full inter parte hearing.
+We heard strong public-spirited submissions in support of the Mwanakatwe Commission's recommendation and against the Government's preference as expressed in the white paper.
+We have to be guided by the three grounds enunciated by Lord Diplock and will not be able to say whether from any other point of view the Government is making a mistake or failing to grasp the opportunity to fashion a constitution that will considered as tailor-made for some It would be wholly improper for the court to convenience. make any such political comment or to try and substitute its own view for that of the Government under the guise of judicial review.
+Our immediate task is to resolve, against the backdrop of the three grounds, whether leave should be granted or if, though obviously not frivolous or vexatious, application is legally hopeless such that fit satisfied that there is case for further no investigation at a full inter partes hearing.

 We begin by considering whether there is on the face of it an arguable case of illegality.
-Section 2(1) of the Inquiries Act, Cap.
-181, reads:
+Section 2(1) of the Inquiries Act, CAP 181, reads:--

-"2 (1) The President may issue a commission appointing one or more commissioners to inquire into any matter in which an inquiry would, in the opinion of the President, be for the public welfare."
+"2(1) The President may issue a commission appointing one or more commissioners to inquire into any matter in which an inquiry would, in the opinion of the President, be for the public welfare."

 The Act does not say what the President must do once a commission renders its report on a matter.
-However, it is quite clear from the language of the stature which we have quoted that a commission can only lawfully be appointed to promote the public welfare.
-In this regard, a decision arising from the report of a commission could be challenged quite legitimately if the decision frustrated the policy and the objects of the Act since a decision which does not promote but frustrates the object of the law would be an improper exercise of a discretion: see Padfield v Minister of Agriculture ture,Fisheries and Food (6).
-The question which arises is whether the Executive, that is to say the President and the Cabinet in this case, in exercising their discretion as set out in the white paper (relevant portions of which we have alluded to) exceeded the statutory powers under the Inquiries Act?
-It is obvious that this is not the case.
-What is more, the white paper showed that the Government has not sought to frustrate the object of the Inquiries Act but has suggested to address the concerns of the applicants and many other citizens by the decisions at page 106 of the white paper which we have already quoted.
+However, it is quite clear from the language of the statute which we have quoted that a commission can only lawfully be appointed to promote the public welfare.
+In this regard, a decision arising from the report of a commission could be challenged quite legitimately if the decision frustrated the policy and the objects of the Act since a decision which does not promote but frustrates the object of the law would be an improper exercise of a discretion: see PADFIELD -v- MINISTER of agriculture, fisheries and food (6) The question which is whether the Executive, that is to President and the Cabinet in this case, in exercising their discretion as set out in the white paper (relevant portions of which we have alluded to) exceeded the statutory powers under the Inquiries Act?
+It is obvious that this is not the What is more, the white paper showed that the Government has not sought to frustrate the object of the Inquiries Act but has suggested to address the concerns of the applicants and many other citizens by the decisions at page 106 of the white paper which we have already quoted.
 There was in this case no issue of illegality fit to be left to a full hearing.